kaustubhnair02/OrionInternship-23/README.md

 # OrionSummerInternship-2023
 # About the Internship
-During this summer internship, I had the opportunity to work on the AEMS House Prediction Model project and gain valuable experience in the field of data science.
+During this summer internship, I had the opportunity to work on the AMES House Prediction Model project and gain valuable experience in the field of data science.
 Throughout the internship, I learned and acquired skills in various aspects of the data science lifecycle, including data collection, preprocessing, exploratory data analysis, feature engineering, model selection, training, evaluation, and deployment.

 One of the key aspects I learned during this internship was the importance of data preprocessing.
 I gained hands-on experience in handling missing values, dealing with categorical variables.